imxela/xterminate/README.md

 ### Usage

 <p align="justify">
   With xterminate, all you have to do to terminate unresponsive applications is press <code>CTRL+ALT+END</code> and xterminate will enter termination mode.
 Any window you subsequently left-click terminates instantly.
-No more rebooting when apps or games haywire.
+No more rebooting when apps or games go haywire.
 Once installed, xterminate will always be on standby in the background, ready for the next time you need to terminate a misbehaving application.
 </p>

 <br>